ResearchComputing/Documentation/docs/additional-resources/courses_using_curc_resources.md

 * Lectures/training
   * CURC staff can lecture on specified topics during the class meeting time (once per course per semester).

 Students are welcome to use RC resources on their own for class projects and can request access as a regular UCB affiliate via the link off the RC homepage at: <https://www.colorado.edu/rc>.
 Students are not required to complete the course intake form noted above.
-To request help, contact <rc-help@colorado.edu> and please indicate that the work is for a class project and any deadlines.
+To request help, submit a [support request form](https://colorado.service-now.com/req_portal?id=ucb_sc_rc_form) and please indicate that the work is for a class project and any deadlines.